DETAILS

 St. John’s, Newfoundland and Labrador, Canada/Embark

-Arrive in St. John’s, the picturesque capital city of Newfoundland and Labrador, in the afternoon before embarking the ship.
+Arrive this afternoon in St. John’s, the colorful capital of Newfoundland and Labrador, and board the ship to begin your coastal adventure.

 -